pulsarforge/pulsarforge-site/src/blog/dumb-ideas-with-potential-v1.md

 A landscape of projects to flex my code muscles, and business skills.

-It is good for portfolio, and to earn some coins.

 Run a set of websites dev & design implementations: